Juniper/terraform-provider-mist/docs/resources/org_network.md

 page_title: "mist_org_network Resource - terraform-provider-mist"
 subcategory: "WAN Assurance"
 description: |-
-  This resource manages the WAN Assurance Networks.The Networks are used in the service_policies from the Gateway configuration and Gateway templates
+  This resource manages the WAN Assurance Networks.
+  The Networks are used in the service_policies from the Gateway configuration and Gateway templates
 ---

 # mist_org_network (Resource)

-This resource manages the WAN Assurance Networks.The Networks are used in the `service_policies` from the Gateway configuration and Gateway templates
+This resource manages the WAN Assurance Networks.
+The Networks are used in the `service_policies` from the Gateway configuration and Gateway templates

 ## Example Usage